 So which are the best hotels in Bangkok’s Pratunam area and how much do they cost?

 Here’s a list of the 15 best rated hotels near Platinum Mall and Pratunam market (within walking distance).
-Room prices fluctuate, of course, but this is the range for a weekend night from October to December.
+Room prices fluctuate, of course, but this is the range for peak periods, e.g. weekend nights during school holidays.

 |Pratunam hotel||Star rating||Room price per night (2 pax)|